DeethzzCoder/DeethEasterEggs/README.md

 - /eastereggs reprize [Name] [New prize] - Reprize the easter egg. [eastereggs.reprize]
 - /eastereggs info [Name] - Info about easter egg. [eastereggs.info]
 - /eastereggs player-info [Name] - Info about easter user. [eastereggs.player-info]

+If you found bug, send it to 'issues'.